aromatt/astrocache/README.md

 # funcache [![Build Status](https://app.travis-ci.com/aromatt/funcache.svg?branch=main)](https://app.travis-ci.com/aromatt/funcache)
-Durable, implementation-aware memoization for Python functions.
+Durable memoization that automatically refreshes as you update your source code.

 ## What is this?
-This library provides the decorator `@funcache.cache` which adds [memoization](https://en.wikipedia.org/wiki/Memoization) to the decorated function.
+This library provides [memoization](https://en.wikipedia.org/wiki/Memoization) for Python functions.
+This cache is persisted to disk, and is sensitive not only to the function's inputs, but also to its *implementation*.
-The cache is persisted to disk.

-## So, what?
-*The cache key includes the function's implementation*.

-This means that the cache will refresh any time you change the implementation of the function.

-Here's an example.
+Here's an example:

 ```python
 @funcache.cache()
 def my_function(foo, bar):
     return expensive_operation(foo) + bar
 ```
-This creates an on-disk cache for `my_function`, so that repeated calls with the same arguments avoid doing the same expensive work over and over.
+This creates an on-disk cache for `my_function`, which avoids doing the same expensive work more than once for a given input.

 But what if you change the implementation of `my_function`?
 ```python